Bachelor of Science in Human Nutrition and Foods

-The Human Nutrition and Foods program at The University of Houston is currently accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The American Dietetic Association, 120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995 (Phone: 800/877-1600).
+The Human Nutrition and Foods program at The University of Houston is currently accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995 (Phone: 800/877-1600).
 Upon completion of this degree, also called the Didactic Program in Dietetics, students are eligible to apply for entry into a supervised practice program which will make them eligible to take the Registration Examination for dietitians.
 At the undergraduate level, this degree emphasizes the knowledge and skills essential for competent entry-level dietetics practice.

 Supervised practice programs, which include dietetic internships are available across the United States.
 Completion of one of these programs is required to become eligible to take the Registration Examination for Dietitians.
 To become an Registered Dietitian (RD), students must:

 Earn a Bachelor of Science degree in Human Nutrition and Foods which includes a Didactic Program in Dietetics.
 At that time, students are provided with a verification statement that allows them to apply for entry into a supervised practice program.

 Successfully complete a CADE accredited supervised practice program (dietetic internship).